mb-07fw/CTMRenderer/README.md

 # CTMRenderer
 <br>

+Note: This repository has been abanded in favor of my other repository CMRenderer.
+This is here for legacy's sake.

 An initial testing project where I try to learn more about graphics programming structure through the WinAPI and DirectX11.

 CTM stands for custom.
 I know, it's really original.